Generating Humanoid Multi-Contact through Feasibility Visualization: INTRODUCTION

 \section{INTRODUCTION}

 Humanoid robots are frequently designed to be capable of a wide range of motions.
 Making full use of these platforms as well as understanding their limitations requires an ability to generate and deploy coordinated, multi-contact maneuvers.
-Generating such motions requires relaxing assumptions about the robot's posture and contactable limbs in order to maintain generality.
-The application of search-based planning to this problem presents a number of obstacles.
+Generating such motions is achieved by relaxing assumptions about the robot's posture, contactable limbs and contact modes (e.g. planar, line or point contacts) in order to maintain motion generality.
+The quasi-static case has been well-studied and mature tools exist for reasoning about arbitrary friction constraints \cite{bretl2008testing}, admissible trajectory timing \cite{pham2014general}, and actuation margins \cite{orsolino2020feasible}.
+However, leveraging these tools for search-based planning presents a number of obstacles.
 Primarily, multi-contact motions have an inherently large branching factor which can cause planning to be computationally intractable or rely on heuristics \cite{tonneau2018efficient, bouyarmane2018multi}.
-Additionally it is challenging to construct generalized posture scoring functions that perform well over a large space of configurations.
-Alternatively, operator-driven approaches have been proven as a reliable means of commanding complex humanoid motion \cite{zucker2015general, johnson2017team, marion2018director}.
-With many recent successful results using virtual reality (VR) \cite{darvish2023teleoperation, allspaw2021implementing, wonsick2021human, elobaid2020telexistence, jorgensen2022cockpit} we believe it is a well-suited solution to the problem of generating multi-contact humanoid trajectories.
+Additionally, it is challenging to construct generic posture scoring functions that perform well over a large space of configurations.
+In this work we present a teleoperation framework which builds on existing multi-contact feasibility metrics, namely \cite{bretl2008testing, orsolino2020feasible}, by providing feasibility visualization to the operator.
+The operator guides the trajectory using contact and posture tasks and is informed of motion feasibility during teleoperation.